Park Community Academy is committed to ensuring all pupils have the opportunity to experience learning outside the classroom.

 Resistant Materials continues to build students’ skills in working with metal, as well as developing their research and design skills, through making a keying/pendant cast in pewter.
 Students use Computer-Aided Design to develop their product, gaining valuable skills in ICT within the subject, as well as hand tools to file and polish the pewter.
 The second project in this area sees students produce technical drawings to plan and manufacture a small storage item or desk tidy using wood.

-Our 6th Form programme offers a wide range of Technology and Art & Design specialisms- from ceramics, construction, graphics, painting and much, much more.
-These are delivered through a cross- curricular capacity such as enterprise.
-Pupils have conducted market research, and designed and made products to sell to the general public.
-This is also supported with their links to college.
+Our 6th Form programme offers a wide range of Technology and Art & Design - this builds on the experiences and knowledge they have already gained lower down in the school.
+These are delivered through a cross- curricular capacity such as enterprise, pupils have held many successful events drawing on their previous experiences, with a high standard of motivation and enthusiasm.
+Pupils conducted market research, and designed and made products to sell to the general public.
+Pupils learn many skills throughout this process from communication, team work, finance and many more valuable transferable skills.

-Learning to cook is an important area for our pupils to develop independent living skills.
+Learning to cook is an important area for all of our pupils to develop independent living skills.
 Throughout their time in 6th Form all pupils experience cooking for others.
-Some pupils may gain further accreditation in this area.
+Pupils may gain further accreditation in this area from ASDAN to BTEC Level 2.
 Pupils will select suitable recipes, go shopping for ingredients and then come back to school to prepare and cook their chosen meal for the rest of the group.
 They also learn the importance of hygiene and undertake important life skills including organising the kitchen (washing up, setting the table etc.), learning suitable social skills and manners.
+Those pupils completing the BTEC Level 2 in Home cooking will demonstrate a high level of understanding and skill in the kitchen, completing an individual cooking assessment at the end of the course.
+All pupils are encouraged to cook at home for their family.

 Design Technology Rolling Programme